mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

     <tr>
         <td>pids_to_skip</td>
         <td></td>
-        <td>List of PIDs to not export, e.g. `pids_to_skip: ["foo:234", "bar:7890"]`.
+        <td>List of PIDs to not export, e.g. <code>pids_to_skip: ["foo:234", "bar:7890"]</code>.
 Useful if you are aware of problems with specific Islandora 7 source objects and you don't want those objects to crash out the script.</td>
     </tr>
     <tr>
       <td>pids_to_use</td>